accoumar12/hypermedia-applications/README.md

-Brief description of the project explaining the chosen theme
+Brief description of the project explaining the chosen theme o Available server endpoint with short description
-• Structure of the project
-o Structure of links/pages folder with short description o Available server endpoint with short description
 • List of Components implemented with description, props and emit (if used) Additionally, you can add descriptions (not mandatory) of: